LytixDev/metagen/docs/bytecode_vm.md

 - Simplicity
 - Easy to extend
 - Interop with compiler internals
-- Move most of the complexity to the bytecode generator.
+- Move most of the complexity to the bytecode compiler.

 ## Bytecode:

 Layout:
 - Setup code for global variables
 - Main function
 - Every other function

-Bytecode generator todo:
-- Fix passing args to function calls
-- Struct member padding ?
-- Struct member access (load and store)
-- Global variables
+Note that currently, every local variable is aligned to 8-byte boundary (sizeof(BytecodeWord)).

 ## VM: